matteoferla/DirEvo_tools/readme.md

 <a href="https://codeclimate.com/github/matteoferla/pedel2/"><img src="https://codeclimate.com/github/matteoferla/pedel2/badges/issue_count.svg" /></a>

 # Intro
-Repo for the new site, currently called [pedel2](pi.matteoferla.com) —but may change name.
+Repo for the new site, currently called [pedel2](pi.matteoferla.com) —but will change name when inspired.
 See also my [mutagenesis repository](https://github.com/matteoferla/mutagenesis).
 It is currently hosted on a Raspberry pi in my flat.